Group Testing: An Information Theory Perspective: The linear regime

 \section{The linear regime}

-For the majority of this survey, we have focused on the sparse regime, where the number of defective items $k$ scales as $k = o(n)$, specifically $k = \Theta(n^\alpha)$ with $\alpha < 1$.
-However, for many real-world applications, it may be more realistic to assume that each item has a constant probability of being defective as $n \to \infty$, rather than tending to $0$.
+Throughout this survey, we have focused on the sparse regime, where the number of defective items $k$ scales as $k = o(n)$, specifically $k = \Theta(n^\alpha)$ with $\alpha < 1$.
+However, for many real-world applications, it may be more realistic to assume that each item has a constant probability of being defective as $n \to \infty$, rather than probability tending to $0$.
 For example, we might assume each soldier has a probability $\beta$ of having syphilis, but we would not expect this probability to decrease as more soldiers join.
-This is the regime we consider in this section.
+Along similar lines, disease prevalence (such as for Covid-19) is invariably reported using percentages, and not using `sublinear' notions such as square roots (although sublinear models via Heap's law have been proposed for modelling early stages of pandemics \cite{wang2011evolution}).